All the tips on what to see in Saint Petersburg to make your visit one of the most unforgettable trips of your life!

 A city like this is impossible to see in one visit.
 It’s not only a matter of time.
 It’s also because no one has an infinite capacity for sightseeing.
 It was a hit with the whole family, though, so I fully expect to return.
 As well as taking another look at the Hermitage – far too much to see in one day – I’d love to check out a few different museums, to go further out in the city, and especially to get outside of it.
 It is outside of the city where many of the most spectacular palaces can be found, along with the Amber Room, which I want to see quite a lot.

 And if that isn’t enough, there are a number of great sport options, as well as cultural activities like the great Mariinsky Theatre.

-I hope this has inspired you to make your own visit to the cultural capital of Russia.
+I hope this has inspired you to make your own visit to the cultural capital of Russia, and given you some tips on what to see in Saint Petersburg.
 It’s always a relief to visit a city that lives up to its reputation, or even surpasses it.
 The city deserves to be seen!